shanewasley/portfolio-www.shanewasley.me/content/posts/aligning-models-with-reality/index.md

 Then I created a click-through prototype to show two paths that Carson could take using the feature:

 1. the default or “happy path” picking surfaces and executing alignment,
-2. and an error path for undoing an incorrect pick.
+2. an error path for undoing an incorrect pick.

 {{< webp image="/process-user-flow.png" caption="Visualizing the user flow for the task of Assisted Alignment— a loop of plane-picking." >}}